REGULAR MEMBERS |

 |

 (*1977) H. Janoušek studied philosophy at Faculty of Arts of the Charles University, namely at the Department of Philosophy and Religious Studies, and was awarded his Ph.D. in 2015 for the thesis on the originis of Husserl's phenomenology in the contexts of Franz Brentano School (Marty, Twardowski, Meinong, Kraus, Ehrenfels).
 His research also focuses on empiricist philosophy of David Hume and on rationalist philosophy of Bernard Bolzano.
 He is interested in bringing thoughts of these authors into the contemporary phenomenological and analytic discourses in order to reveal some of their basic premises and indicate possibilities of their future development.
 He also makes his research accessible to wider scientific audience in translations and commentaries.
-Curriculum Vitae: |
+Curriculum vitae here. |

 PETR PRÁŠEK |